 As with traditional flow regimes, subsequent recalculations simply repeat the whole process.
 Subdaily data are converted to daily, queried per relationship parameters, and then results are written and reported.
-To save time, HEC-EFM offers a menu option "Preprocess from HDF file..." that converts subdaily data to daily and saves the daily results in a new HDF table (Figure 62).
+To save time, HEC-EFM offers a menu option "Preprocess from HDF file..." that converts subdaily data to daily and saves the daily results in a new HDF table (Figure 66).
 An associated time/date table is also generated.
 The number of time series is unchanged; all time series are processed.
-The resulting HDF file can then be used via the Batch Add Flow Regimes from HDF interface as in Figure 61.
+The resulting HDF file can then be used via the Batch Add Flow Regimes from HDF interface as in Figure 65.
 Preprocessing has been shown to reduce overall compute times by approximately one third.

-Figure 60.
+Figure 66.
 Avoid repetitive and time consuming conversions from subdaily to daily time steps via the Preprocess Data from HDF feature.
 With this, subdaily data are converted and written as daily values to a new HDF file that can then be used as input for flow regimes in HEC-EFM.

-5.4 HEC-EFM for Design
+5.5 HEC-EFM for Design

 HEC-EFM offers an option to cycle computations, replacing one piece of flow regime input in each iteration.
 This option is useful when designing hydrographs or designing topography - that is, considering many hydrograph options with a single topography (reservoir reoperations) or considering many topographic options for a single flow hydrograph (earthwork).

-This cyclic application of HEC-EFM is initiated through the "File - Flow Regimes - Batch Recalculate..." menu option (Figure 63).
+Cyclic application of HEC-EFM is initiated through the "File - Flow Regimes - Batch Recalculate..." menu option (Figure 67).
 Users specify which flow regime part to cycle through, input data files and records, and output location and naming conventions.
 A master switch for exporting results to DSS is provided here because this feature has the potential to generate much output.
-All other output controls (e.g., output settings and write computation arrays) remain in effect.
-Several options are provided for flow regime output names as combinations of pathname parts and user-defined prefixes and suffixes.
+The switch is a checkbox option labeled Compute arrays (export to DSS).

-Figure 61.
+Figure 67.
 The "Batch Recalculate..." option in HEC-EFM allows users to cycle computations by replacing data associated with active flow regimes.